- 3.01: Definitions

 (a) Occupational therapy assistants may not initiate or alter a treatment program without prior evaluation by and approval of the supervising occupational therapist.

-(b) Occupational therapy assistants may, with prior approval of the supervising occupational therapist, adjust a specific treatment procedure in accordance with changes in patient status.
+(b) Occupational therapy assistants may, with prior approval of the supervising occupational therapist, adjust a specific treatment procedure in accordance with changes in client status.

 (c) Occupational therapy assistants may not interpret data beyond the scope of their occupational therapy assistant education.

-(d) Occupational therapy assistants may respond to inquiries regarding patient status to appropriate parties within the protocol established by the supervising occupational therapist.
+(d) Occupational therapy assistants may respond to inquiries regarding client status to appropriate parties within the protocol established by the supervising occupational therapist.

-(e) Occupational therapy assistants shall refer inquiries regarding patient prognosis to a supervising occupational therapist.
+(e) Occupational therapy assistants shall refer inquiries regarding client prognosis to a supervising occupational therapist.

 (5) Supervision by Occupational Therapy Assistants.